JumpGateio/JumpGate/readme.md

 composer install
 ```

-Now you get to chose.
-If you know you want social auth, you can use `--social-users` otherwise you can just use `--users`.
+Now you get to choose.
+If you know you want social auth, you can use `--social-users` otherwise you can just use
+`--users`.

 ```
 php artisan jumpgate:setup --users --force